-During the years ended December 31, 2015 and 2014, the Association received \$360,000 and \$340,000, respectively, as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
-The Association has been notified that another distribution is possible upon the close of the Lehman Brothers' case, but the amount and timing of any such final distribution have not been determined.
+During the years ended December 31, 2016 and 2015, the Association received \$60,000 and \$360,000, respectively, as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
+The Association does not expect to receive any additional distributions under this claim.